stevenhggns/Buckley_Lab_SIP_project_protocols/library_prep/Illumina_barcoding_protocol.md

 	* [speed-vac](../speed-vac/speed-vac.html)
 	* You need >=25 uL with a concentration of 5 ng/uL

-1. Quantify concentrated collection of samples.
+1. Quantify concentrated collection of samples using PicoGreen.
 	* Make sure to have >=25 uL with a concentration of 5 ng/uL.

 1. Run concentrated sample on a gel to ensure expected, cleaned product for sequencing.